-It’s true: an Organized Pantry saves you money!
-When I am asked to help organize someone’s kitchen the pantry is always the first area that needs the most help.
-Once you get it organized, here’s a few easy tips to keep it that way:
+It's true: an Organized Pantry saves you money!
+When I am asked to help organize someone's kitchen the pantry is always the first area that needs the most help.
+Here's the easiest way to get it in shape, and once you get it organized, here's a few easy tips to keep it that way:

 4) Create “zones” for your different products.
 I suggest Cooking, Baking, Snacks, and Other.
 Then label the zones for easy reminders.
 Leave plenty of space between items so that you don’t knock over the pancake syrup when you reach for the flour.
 A big bonus to this is that others also know where things “live” in the pantry so that someone else can put the groceries away, and thigs get put back where they belong after use.

 5) Use open containers for easy storage and retrieval of things like seasoning packets.
 Dollar store baskets and old tupperware without lids work just as well, (although for a couple extra dollars you can have nice ones that match) and label them too.
 Turntables work best for bottles and other liquids.

 6) Combine and refill to avoid duplicates.

 7) Keep a running list of what you are running low on or what you use up.
 Encourage others to write things down when they use them up.
 Once again, it doesn't have to Pinterest ready, a simple list keeps it straight.

 What's your biggest Pantry Struggle?
 Let us know!
 We can help!